cozy/cozy-photos/README.md

 The transifex configuration file is still in an old version.
 Please use the previous client for the moment [https://github.com/transifex/transifex-client/](https://github.com/transifex/transifex-client/).

-###### Drive specificity
+###### photos specificity

-CozyDrive and CozyPhotos share this mono-repository but the translations are split into two projects Transifex.
+Cozyphotos and CozyPhotos share this mono-repository but the translations are split into two projects Transifex.
 That is why the translation files are not present in this repository.

 To update the translation in other language, make the changes directly on [tx-translate].
 Select one language and click on **global**

 ### Maintainer

-The lead maintainer for Cozy Drive is @Crash--, send him/her a :beers: to say hello!
+The lead maintainer for Cozy photos is @Crash--, send him/her a :beers: to say hello!

 ### Get in touch